Dayton, Ohio: Sports

-Baseball

 The Dayton Dragons professional baseball team is a Class A minor league affiliate for the Cincinnati Reds.
 The Dayton Dragons are the first (and only) team in minor league baseball history to sell out an entire season before it began and was voted as one of the top 10 hottest tickets to get in all of professional sports by Sports Illustrated.
 The Dayton Dragons 815 consecutive sellouts surpassed the NBA's Portland Trail Blazers for the longest sellout streak across all professional sports in the U.S.

-Collegiate

 The University of Dayton and Wright State University both host NCAA basketball.
 The University of Dayton Arena has hosted more games in the NCAA men's basketball tournament over its history than any other venue.
 UD Arena is also the site of the First Round games of the NCAA Tournament.
 In 2012, eight teams competed for the final four spots in the NCAA basketball tournament.
 Wright State University's NCAA men's basketball is the Wright State Raiders and the University of Dayton's NCAA men's basketball team is the Dayton Flyers.

-Hockey

 The Dayton Gems were a minor league ice hockey team in the International Hockey League from 1964 to 1977, 1979 to 1980, and most recently 2009 to 2012.
 The Dayton Bombers were an ECHL ice hockey team from 1991 to 2009.
 They most recently played the North Division of the ECHL's American Conference.
 In June 2009, it was announced the Bombers would turn in their membership back to the league.

 Despite the folding of the Bombers, hockey remained in Dayton as the Dayton Gems of the International Hockey League were formed in the fall of 2009 at Hara Arena.
 The Gems folded after the 2011–12 season.
 Shortly after the Gems folded, it was announced a new team, the Dayton Demonz, would begin play in 2012 in the Federal Hockey League (FHL).
 The Demonz folded in 2015 and were immediately replaced by the Dayton Demolition, also in the FHL.
 However, the Demolition would cease operations after only one season when Hara Arena decided to close due to financial difficulties.

-Football

 Dayton hosted the first American Professional Football Association game (precursor to the NFL).
 The game was played at Triangle Park between the Dayton Triangles and the Columbus Panhandles on October 3, 1920, and is considered one of the first professional football games ever played.
 Football teams in the Dayton area include the Dayton Flyers and the Dayton Sharks.